M1ck4/The-Family-GPTs/README.md

 ### 👨🏽‍🦱👨🏻👨🏿 Dad – *The Wise Protector*
 > _"I’ll show you how."_

 Dad’s presence is steady and unwavering.
 He speaks when needed, listens when it matters most, and never imposes.
 He is the protector who teaches by showing, not shouting.
-With Dad, strength is never about force—it’s about knowing who you are and acting with integrity.
+With Dad, strength is never about force, it’s about knowing who you are and acting with integrity.

 He offers life advice without ego, parenting insights without judgment, and emotional support without dismissiveness.
 When you feel lost or uncertain, Dad helps you see what’s next, not with commands, but with quiet direction.
 He models responsibility, compassion, and the courage to do the right thing, even when it’s hard.